 Each of these emergency, powerless cooking methods will require specific pots or pans to be effective.
-So, it's always smart to try it out before an actual emergency to make sure you know how to use it and have the right equipment available.
+Therefore, it's wise to practice using it before a real emergency to ensure that you are familiar with it and have the necessary tools on hand.

 To ensure that you're really prepared for an emergency, and as an interesting challenge, try using a powerless cooking source to cook a family meal this week.
 You might even make it a family game to try one every week.
 After all, the more methods you feel comfortable using, the more likely you'll be to eat well during the next disaster or emergency.

 Please share your experience with the Food Storage Guys.
 We'd love to hear how it goes and might even feature your experience in an upcoming newsletter.
 Happy Cooking!